Chris Harms

-Christopher Louis Harms (born 21 April 1956) is a former cricketer who played first-class cricket for South Australia from 1982/83 to 1985/86.
+Christopher Louis Harms (born 21 April 1956) is an Australian former cricketer who played first-class cricket for South Australia from 1982–83 to 1985–86.

 Harms was a lower-order batsman and off-spin bowler.
-His highest first-class score was 46 not out, when he helped South Australia avoid defeat against the English tourists in 1982-83.
-His best bowling figures came against Tasmania in 1985-86, when he played an important role in a 55-run victory: 43 not out and 5 not out, and 3 for 49 and 4 for 60.
+His highest first-class score was 46 not out, when he helped South Australia avoid defeat against the English tourists in 1982–83.
+His best bowling figures came against Tasmania in 1985–86, when he played an important role in a 55-run victory: 43 not out and 5 not out, and 3 for 49 and 4 for 60.

 He leads the not-for-profit All Australian Company, a sport-based manufacturing business employing predominantly indigenous people in Adelaide's north.
 He has served as a councillor on the Barossa Council in South Australia.